 Within the energy sector, all municipalities are focusing on heat planning and on phasing out individual oil-fired and natural-gas-fired boilers.
-According to their climate action plans, 82% of municipalities are focusing on expanding the district heating network, while 63% have initiatives to promote conversion to individual heat pumps.
+According to their climate action plans, 79% of municipalities are focusing on expanding the district heating network, while 66% have initiatives to promote conversion to individual heat pumps.
 The municipalities are also focusing extensively on phasing out fossil fuels in district heating production.
 Furthermore, the municipalities are focusing on heat savings, as well as initiatives to install wind, solar and biogas plants, for example.
 About one-third of municipalities are focussing on CO2 capture or PtX.

-Initiatives in the transport sector Share of DK2020 municipalities focussing on the initiative Gas-powered public transport or electrification of public transport 89% Supporting charging infrastructure and parking options for electric cars 86% Promoting cycling (electric bikes and ordinary bikes) 82% The municipal vehicle fleet: Procurement of electric vehicles and requirements for this in tendering procedures 72% Electrification of passenger cars and vans 69% Changing transport habits 63% Carpooling (private citizens and businesses) and green transport for businesses (including share cars) 61% Promoting public transport 58% Conversion of lorries/refuse collectors to non-fossil fuels or electricity 56% Improved fuel economy of vehicles and reduction of transport needs 40%
+Initiatives in the transport sector Share of DK2020 municipalities focussing on the initiative Gas-powered public transport or electrification of public transport 85% Supporting charging infrastructure and parking options for electric cars 85% Promoting cycling (electric bikes and ordinary bikes) 77% The municipal vehicle fleet: Procurement of electric vehicles and requirements for this in tendering procedures 73% Electrification of passenger cars and vans 73% Promoting public transport 59% Changing transport habits 57% Carpooling (private citizens and businesses) and green transport for businesses (including share cars) 56% Conversion of lorries/refuse collectors to non-fossil fuels or electricity 54% Improved fuel economy of vehicles and reduction of transport needs 36%